PAHdb/pyPAHdb/docs/source/usage.rst

 Usage
 =====

-Sample code demonstrating the use of pypahdb is shown below, which has been included in the pypahdb package as ``examples/example_tbl.py``.
+Sample code demonstrating the use of pyPAHdb is shown below, which has been included in the pyPAHdb package as ``examples/example_tbl.py``.
 The example makes use of  the bundled ``sample_data_NGC7023.tbl`` spectrum.

 .. code-block:: python